Euclidean E-models: Euclidean bi-Yang--Baxter deformation

 where $H^\mu$ stand for the Cartan generators and $E^\alpha$ are the step generators of $\K^\bC$.

 It is not difficult to verify that the vector subspace $(R-\ri)\K$ is indeed the maximally isotropic Lie subalgebra of $\K^\bC$.
-For that, it is sufficient to use the antisymmetry of the Yang-Baxter operator
+For that, it is sufficient to use the antisymmetry of the Yang--Baxter operator